2014 FIFA World Cup marketing: Logo

 The official logo of the competition is entitled "Inspiration", and was created by Brazilian agency Africa.
 The design is based around a photograph of three victorious hands together raising the World Cup trophy and its yellow and green colouring is meant to represent Brazil warmly welcoming the world to their country.
 It was unveiled at a ceremony held during the 2010 World Cup in Johannesburg.
 The design was selected from the submissions of 25 Brazilian-based agencies invited to submit designs.
 Brazilian graphic designer Alexandre Wollner has criticised the design, suggesting that it resembles a facepalm, as well as the process through which it was chosen, which had a jury that excluded professional graphic designers.

 Poster

 FIFA also commissioned an official poster that was unveiled in January 2013 by World Cup ambassadors Ronaldo, Bebeto, Zagallo, Amarildo, Carlos Alberto Torres and Marta, all of them World Champion footballers, in a ceremony in Rio de Janeiro.

 The artwork for this poster, which was created by Karen Haidinger, from Brazilian agency Crama, features a map of the country made up from the outlines of football players' legs kicking a football.
 In addition, the poster provides detailed drawing depicting the Brazilian culture and other features of the Brazilian nation such as the Brazil's fauna and flora.
-The official slogan is "All in One Rhythm" (Portuguese: "Juntos num só ritmo") which is a registered Trademark.
+The official slogan is "All in One Rhythm" (Portuguese: "Juntos num só ritmo").

-The colorful poster represents the beauty and diversity of Brazil and, according to FIFA's General Secretary Jérôme Valcke, the artwork is a great example that Brazil is a capable and creative nation.
+According to FIFA General Secretary Jérôme Valcke, the poster serves as a strong example of the country’s creativity and capability.